-Our workforce data shows our total number of female workers has increased since the previous year and we now employ 77% females compared to 73% in 2022.
-With significant movement in both lower quartiles on the male/female ratio, it has impacted negatively on our overall pay gap data.
-We can report consistent levels of female employees in both Upper Quartiles from 2022 to 2023, however we would like to see an increase in female employees in these quartiles moving forward.
+Our workforce data shows our total number of female workers has increased slightly from the previous year and we now employ 77.51% females compared to 77% in 2023.
+With movement in both upper middle and upper quartiles on the male/female ratio, it has impacted positively on our overall pay gap data.
+The overall percentages of male and female employees is still not representative in the individual quartiles, with the lower and lower middle quartiles still weighted with female employees, 80.16% and 84.90%.
+The movement in the upper middle and upper quartiles, whilst positive, is still below our employee male/female demographic.
 ATT is committed to ensuring that the best candidate, regardless of gender, is employed to ensure that the quality of education and pupil outcomes is our key priority.

 For societal reasons it remains the case that more women than men are employed in our lower paid roles, such as lunchtime supervisors and Teaching Assistants due in some part to term time flexibility.
 We also have outsourced roles such as our Site Supervisors to Vertas, which were lower and lower middle quartile roles, dominated mainly by males.
 This has an impact on our Gender Pay data, as it does for a lot of Trusts.
-It is pleasing to see the Teacher mean pay gap has decreased this year to 5.75% from 14.32%, however as always, we remain committed to ensuring the best candidate, regardless of gender, is employed, and we are aligned with the minimum and maximum of each pay scale within the School Teachers' Pay and Conditions Document.
+It is pleasing to see the Teacher mean pay gap has decreased again this year from 5.75% to -0.83%, however we strive for a 0% gap as its important for equal pay for all genders.
+As stated above, we remain committed to ensuring the best candidate, regardless of gender, is employed, and we are aligned with the minimum and maximum of each pay scale within the School Teachers' Pay and Conditions Document.
 We are committed to completing further analysis to determine the impact of roles and responsibilities that require qualifications such as degrees versus roles that do not, as the movement between the lower and lower middle quartiles impacts on our overall gender reporting.